apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 * View all the database types and versions available for creating a cluster.

-  Make sure the `mongodb` cluster definition is installed with `kubectl get clusterdefinitions postgresql`.
+  Make sure the `mongodb` cluster definition is installed with `kubectl get clusterdefinitions mongodb`.

   ```bash
   kubectl get clusterdefinition mongodb